Lisly25/Inception/README.md

     driver: bridge
 ```

 For the volumes, we are specifying that they should be located in a specific directory within the host machine.
-This setup ensures that the contents are also copied back to the host (the ownership of teh volume directory also needs to be set with chown in the dockerfile)
+This setup ensures that the contents are also copied back to the host (the ownership of the volume directory also needs to be set with chown in the dockerfile)

 ```yml
 volumes: